How patients can raise concerns

 Depending on the nature of the complaint, the DAP may need to investigate the facility in question to determine whether it is meeting the applicable standards expected, or not.
 In such cases, the complaint information would be provided to the facility medical director to which the complaint is directed for review and follow-up.
 The DAP may also use information received in a complaint in planning for future assessments of the facility.

-The DAP does not handle formal complaints against individual physicians, as that is managed by the complaints department of the College.
-Information about filing a complaint regarding a physician's professional conduct and/or practice can be found here.
+The DAP does not handle formal complaints against individual physicians or surgeons, as that is managed by the complaints department of the College.
+Information about filing a complaint regarding a physician or surgeon's professional conduct and/or practice can be found here.

 Process for filing a complaint against a diagnostic facility